Create a Basic Audio Conference Application

 let randomName = avengersNames[Math.floor(Math.random() * avengersNames.length)];

-function and open the session just after the SDK initialization.
-Use the open
+1. Edit the main function to open a session just after the SDK initialization.

 const main = async () => {

-// Generate a client access token from the Dolby.io dashboard and insert into access_token variable
+// Generate a client access token from the Dolby.io dashboard and insert it into the access_token variable

 let access_token = "<ClientAccessToken>";